andymeneely/project-timber-wolf/scenarios/rivercity/booklet.md

 > Welcome back!
 Things around here haven't changed since you left.
 {:class="text-message"}

 > I hear you have some new skills to try out?
+{:class="text-message"}

-I can introduce you to some folks... but you and your friends will need prove yourselves before they provide their services.
+> I can introduce you to some folks... but you and your friends will need prove yourselves before they provide their services.
 {:class="text-message"}